potalyukov/cv/Nikita Potaliukov - CV Android Software Engineer.md

 ### Tecan Group Ltd.
 *Jan 2023 – Dec 2024 · 2 yrs*
-- Designed and implemented a from-scratch software module for service center automation, reducing interaction time by 50% and eliminating human errors in data entry.
+- Designed and implemented a from-scratch software module for service center automation, reducing interaction time by 50% and eliminating human errors in inputting data by hand.
 - Designed the app’s architecture, reducing development time and delivering the project 20% ahead of schedule.
 - Optimized legacy code, resulting in 17% faster application startup time.
 - Improved test module builds, achieving a 5% reduction in project build time.